-- To contribute towards conserving and protecting our naturally endowed resources.
+- To contribute towards conserving and protecting our naturally endowed environmental resources.

 - To bring to the knowledge of the populace and register it in their consciousness the need to conserve our environment.

-- To enlighten the populace on the consciousness of devastating of our natural environment.
+- To enlightening the populates on the consciousness of devastating of our natural resources.

 Dr. Bukola O. AdetolaDir.
 Wildlife Biodiversiy & Ecotourism Management

-Dr. S.F ArifaloDir.
+MRS S.F ARIFALODir.
 Natural Resource Management & Extension

 DR S.O.
 OLADEJI

 Dr. Ifeoluwa Adebowale Balogun is a Senior Lecturer at the Department of Meteorology, Federal University of Technology, Akure, Nigeria.
 Also, he is currently the Associate Director (Remote Sensing and GIS) of the Centre for Space Research and Applications (CESRA) of the University.
 He had his Bachelor’s, Master’s and Doctorate degrees in 2000, 2004 and 2012 respectively from the University.
 Within his PhD research years, he attended short courses and obtained certificates in Environmental Research at the GKSS School on Environmental Research in Lunenburg, Germany in 2007; and on African Weather and Climate from National Center for Atmospheric Research (NCAR), Boulder, Colorado, USA in 2011.

 Ifeoluwa is the Director of Climate and Environmental Resources of the Nigerian Environmental Conservation Organisation (NECOR); and the co-founder of the Environmental Conservation Club (ECC), the student umbrella body of the organization which now exists at several tertiary, secondary and elementary institutions.